 Pure Insurance vs. Newer Hybrid Amalgams

 After gaining a basic knowledge in how insurance is structured and how it works.
 It makes sense to compare insurance in its pure and simple form to a form that is much more complex and complicated.
 The reason that health insurance, and health insurance reform is so complicated is that in this country it has gotten away from its roots of providing people a safety net against catastrophes but also now covers a wide variety of things as mundane as a doctor’s visit.
+The simplest form of insurance is life insurance.
+The purpose of life insurance is that if the policy holder dies that persons family will be ok financially.
+If a spouse makes $100,000 a year, and then suddenly dies leaving behind the other spouse with two kids and $100,000 a year less in annual income, those left behind are in for significant financial hardship.
+To make sure a death does not leave a family broke, people buy life insurance.

 Since the relative risk of someone dying is pretty low, large life insurance policies are incredibly inexpensive.
 For example about $200 per year, buys about $500,000 of life insurance for a healthy individual.
 Obviously with underwriting the premiums increase for smokers, obese and other risk factors.